-You will explore the conventions of renowned professional designers to inform your own design inquiry.
-This will develop your critical and communication skills and prepare you with a kete of tools you will apply, develop and extend within your own design briefs through hand drawing, illustration and the digital Adobe Suite (Photoshop and Illustrator).
-The two internal standards lead into the external folio.
+You will explore the conventions of design styles to inform your own branding design for an invented company.
+This will develop your critical and communication skills and prepare you with a range of skills you will apply, develop, and extend within your design briefs through hand drawing, photography, using the digital Adobe Suite (Photoshop, Illustrator, and InDesign).
+The course builds on itself, so that the two internal standards lead into the external folio.